-Fig. 78 Adjusting rear seats
+Fig. 77 Adjusting rear seats

-⇒Fig. 78 effect Necessary operations 1 Adjusting the seat backrest angle.
-Pull the lever and adjust the seat back- rest to the required position $\rightarrow \bigoplus$.
+⇒Fig. 74 Function Necessary operations 1 Adjusting the seat backrest angle.
+Pull the lever and adjust the seat back- rest to the required position $\Rightarrow \textcircled{0}$.
 The seat backrest must be engaged when the lever is released!
 There is a handle instead of the lever on the third row of seats and on the central seat of the second row.
 It is used in the same manner as the lever.
-2 On the second row of seats only: Moving the seat backwards or for- wards.
-Pull the lever and move the seat for- wards or backwards.
+2 On the second row of seats only: Moving the seat backwards or forwards.
+Pull the lever and move the seat forwards or backwards.
 The seat must be engaged when the lever is released!

-• Tilting the seat backrest of the second row of seats fully back could damage the luggage compartment tray.
-Remove the tray before adjusting the seat backrest.

-Objects in the luggage compartment could cause damage when moving the rear seats forwards or backwards.
+- Tilting the seat backrest of the second row of seats fully back could damage the luggage compartment tray.
+Remove the tray before adjusting the seat backrest. - Objects in the luggage compartment could cause damage when moving the rear seats forwards or backwards.